Welcome to our last +CityxChange Newsletter!

 Alba Iulia – Alba Iulia joins ASCEND, a new project to Accelerate positive Clean Energy Districts

 In Limerick, +CityxChange partners are exploring eMobility.
 Recently, the University of Limerick campus provided a parking space and permit in their busy campus car park for an electric car sharing vehicle.
 In the photo above, Chris Fogarty, Energy Manager/Quality Team Leader at University of Limerick is pictured with Mantas Valasinas, GoCar representative for Limerick at the handover of “GoCar UL 3’.
+Check out the latest deliverable with more details here.

 Between 7-10 February, the Alba Iulia team participated in the Kick off Meeting of the new Horizon Europe ASCEND project, in Lyon, France.
 The project “seeks to accelerate the implementation of positive, clean energy districts (PCED) for cities’ transition toward climate neutrality and social justice across Europe,” allowing Alba Iulia to continue building on the projects initiated during +CxC.